ppy/osu-wiki/news/2022/2022-02-25-skinning-contest-tides-of-winter-results.md

 ## 3rd Place - Azure Snowfall

-Capturing a total of **1697** voters by heart with an exquisite yet simplistic piece of art, [Azure Snowfall](https://osu.ppy.sh/community/forums/topics/1498492) by [thetasigma](https://osu.ppy.sh/users/6234482) achieves 3rd place!
+Capturing a total of **1697** voters by heart with an exquisite yet simplistic piece of art, [Azure Snowfall](https://osu.ppy.sh/community/forums/topics/1498492) by ::thetasigma::{ user-id=6234482 } achieves 3rd place!

 Projecting the tides of winter in a minimalistic approach, Azure Snowfall, as its name suggests, combines the flakes of snow with the beauty of the sky at night.
 Opting for shades of dark blue tones almost everywhere, the skin neatly and artistically accommodates both snow and sky, providing a stargazing-inspired experience featuring the bluest of zeniths above the mountains, where flakes and stars meet.